attilabogar/camair-cli/README.md

 - `camair-preset-dump.py` dumps the preset configuration as a JSON document.
 - `camair-preset-change.py` changes any preset's `stream url`, `name` or the `logo url`
-- `camair-play.py` plays an adhoc stream
+- `camair-play.py` plays an adhoc stream or a preset

 ## License